 Under The Ombudsman Act, 2012, if there are sufficient grounds for making a report that may adversely affect any entity or person, we must give the entity or person an opportunity to respond and they may do so through legal counsel.
-On October 6, 2016, we provided Councillor Probe with a copy of our draft report and advised him that he could make representations to us through legal counsel, about the findings and conclusions in our draft report.
-On October 31, 2016, he made written representations to us through his lawyer.
+On October 6, 2016, we provided Councillor Repetski with a copy of our draft report and advised him that he could make representations to us through legal counsel about the findings and conclusions in our draft report.
+He made written representations to us on October 28, 2016 and November 8, 2016.
+He made them himself and not through legal counsel.